Prevention of type 2 diabetes: Medications

 Some studies have shown delayed progression to diabetes in predisposed patients through prophylactic use of metformin, rosiglitazone, or valsartan.
 Lifestyle interventions are, however, more effective than metformin alone at preventing diabetes regardless of weight loss, though evidence suggests that lifestyle interventions and metformin together can be effective treatment in patients who are at a higher risk of developing diabetes.

+A Cochrane systematic review assessed the effect of alpha-glucosidase inhibitors in people with impaired glucose tolerance, impaired fasting blood glucose, elevated glycated hemoglobin A1c (HbA1c).
+It was found that acarbose appeared to reduce incidence of diabetes mellitus type 2 when compared to placebo; however, there was no conclusive evidence that acarbose compared to diet and exercise, metformin, placebo, no intervention improved all-cause mortality, reduced or increased risk of cardiovascular mortality, serious or non-serious adverse events, non-fatal stroke, congestive heart failure, or non-fatal myocardial infarction.
+The same review found that there was no conclusive evidence that voglibose compared to diet and exercise or placebo reduced incidence of diabetes mellitus type 2, or any of the other measured outcomes.

-Many other medications are well known to modify risk of diabetes 2 although in most cases they are prescribed for reasons unrelated to diabetes 2.
-In patients on hydroxychloroquine for rheumatoid arthritis, incidence of diabetes was reduced by 77% though causal mechanisms are unclear.
+Many other medications are well known to modify risk of diabetes 2, although in most cases they are prescribed for reasons unrelated to diabetes 2.
+In patients on hydroxychloroquine for rheumatoid arthritis, incidence of diabetes was reduced by 77%, though causal mechanisms are unclear.
 Dopamine receptor agonists are also known to improve glycemic control, reduce insulin resistance and help controlling body weight.

+Co-morbidities

+People with mental health disorders are at a higher risk of developing type 2 diabetes.
+The most effective way to prevent type 2 diabetes in people with mental disorders is not clear; considerations include pharmacological interventions, behavior changes, and organizational interventions.

 Programmes

-Several countries established more and less successful national diabetes programmes to improve prevention and treatment of the disease.
-In the UK the NHS's diabetes prevention programme Healthier You offers personalised face-to-face and digital services.
-Assessment of the programme is ongoing but based on the first 36000 patients it seems that those who complete the programme manage to reduce their blood sugar levels and lose weight.
-At the same time only 1 in 5 people complete the whole 9-month programme.
+Several countries have established more and less successful national programmes to improve prevention and treatment of diabetes.
+In the UK, the NHS's national diabetes prevention programme, Healthier You, offers personalised face-to-face and digital services.
+Assessment of the programme is ongoing, but based on the first 36,000 patients, it seems that those who complete the programme manage to reduce their blood sugar levels and lose weight.
+At the same time, only 1 in 5 people complete the whole 9-month programme.
+A study of 18,470 people who had been referred to the programme found that they had a 20% reduced risk of developing diabetes.